DirecTV vs Suddenlink: Which is right for you?

 In addition to lower price points, Suddenlink also lets you add in select channel packages al a carte.
 HBO, Showtime, Cinemax, Starz, Sports and Information, Movie Package, Family Package and Conexion can all be added on to lower packages to create your own package that has all the channels you want at the lowest possible price point.
 All those options allow for dozens of possible choice combinations offering higher flexibility than Direct TV.
 It's really hard to beat that deal.

-Direct TV requires installing a satellite dish and in most cases one provided by Direct TV.
-That's a pricy piece of equipment and to make sure you stay long enough to recoup the cost of renting that dish, Direct TV requires minimum contract lengths of one year.
-Most of Direct TV's best deals listed online require a two year minimum contract with a price increase in year two.
+Direct TV requires installing a satellite dish, in most cases provided by Direct TV.
+That's a pricy piece of equipment and to make sure they recoup the cost of renting that dish out, Direct TV requires minimum contract lengths of one year.
+Most of the best deals listed on their website require a minimum two year contract.
 On the Suddenlink side, there are no minimum contracts.
 You can signup and cancel at any time, putting you in control of your entertainment dollar.

 Suddenlink Communications is spread around the country and covers 16 states with the largest concentration in Texas.
 Check out our full coverage area map here to see if you are in our service area.
 Direct TV on the other hand is a nation wide brand.
 It covers any location that has a clear view of the southern sky.
 This really only becomes an issue for houses surrounded by tall trees or in valleys.
 Hawaii and Alaska require special equipment but are also in the Direct TV service area.
 Direct TV has the win for coverage area with all 50 states with Suddenlink only covering 16.